-Libya may have been the first African country to reach 100 percent mobile phone penetration, but the nation’s poor telecommunication infrastructure still limits an expat's ability of keeping in touch in Libya.
+Libya may have been the first African country to reach 100 percent mobile phone penetration, but the nation’s poor telecommunication infrastructure still limits an expat's ability to keep in touch in Libya.

 A large portion of Libyan internet access is still relatively slow.
 Additionally, the telecommunication system is state-owned, and the service is notoriously poor.

 Internet in Libya